SGNL-ai/caep-interop/caep-interoperability-profile-1_0.md

 Within the `credential-change` event, implementations MUST support the following field values:

 `change_type`
-: Receivers MUST be ready to interpret all allowable values of this field.
+: Receivers MUST interpret all allowable values of this field.
 Transmitters MAY generate any allowable value of this field

 `credential_type`
-:
+: Receivers MUST interpret the following values of this field.
+Transmitters MAY generate any of the following values:

+  * `password`
+  * `pin`
+  * `fido2-platform`
+  * `fido2-roaming`
+  * `fido2-u2f`